Battle of Wogastisburg

-According to the contemporary Chronicle of Fredegar, the Battle of Wogastisburg (also called the siege of Wogastisburg) took place between Slavs (Sclav, cognomento Winidi) under King Samo and Franks under King Dagobert I in 631 or 632.
-The Frankish armies advanced into the area of the Slavic tribal union in three groups - Alamanni, Lombards, and Austrasian Franks.
-The first two were quite successful, but the main fighting force was defeated in a three-day siege near a place referred to as Wogastisburg.
+According to the contemporary Chronicle of Fredegar, the Battle of Wogastisburg (also called the siege of Wogastisburg) was an engagement of Slavic tribesmen (Sclav, cognomento Winidi) led by Samo fighting the Franks led by Dagobert I in 631 or 632.
+The Frankish armies advanced into the area of the Slavic tribal union in three groups – Alamanni, Lombards, and Austrasian Franks.
+The first two were successful, but the main fighting force was defeated in a three-day siege near a place referred to as Wogastisburg.